 His research has been funded by both the Social Sciences and Humanities Council of Canada (SSHRC) and the National Endowment for the Humanities (NEH) of the United States.
-Brackett is currently working on two SSHRC-funded studies: he is principal investigator for “Popular Music: The Modernist Turn”: and co-applicant, with Lisa Barg (PI) and Richard King (CI) for “Collaborative Creativity: Sound Recording and Music Making.”
-He was recently appointed a Tier One Canada Research Chair, which will be funded by SSHRC for a seven-year term.
+Brackett is currently working on a SSHRC-funded study, with Lisa Barg (PI) and Richard King (CI) on “Collaborative Creativity: Sound Recording and Music Making.”
+In 2019 he was appointed a Tier One Canada Research Chair, which will be funded by SSHRC for a seven-year term.

 Brackett has been involved in a number of academic organizations.
 From 1998 to 2000, he served as President of the U. S. branch of the International Association for the Study of Popular Music, following a turn as Secretary-Treasurer from 1995 to 1998.
 He has also participated on a number of committees for the American Musicological Society and the Society for American Music.

 Brackett is currently active as a guitarist and mandolinist, playing a variety of genres that he will not name.